interlay/interbtc-clients/vault/README.md

             Automatically register the vault with the collateral received from the faucet and a newly generated address.
 The parameter is the URL of the faucet

+        --bitcoin-connection-timeout-ms <bitcoin-connection-timeout-ms>
+            Timeout in milliseconds to wait for connection to bitcoin-core [default: 60000]

         --bitcoin-rpc-pass <bitcoin-rpc-pass>
             [env: BITCOIN_RPC_PASS=rpcpassword]